jaysonCab/GeneralCodingPractice/README.md

 Learning insertion sort

-Those 4 scripts, I feel okay about will try again tomorrow for sure I will try bubble sort to end the day off
+Those 4 scripts, I feel okay about will try again tomorrow for sure I will try selection sort to end the day off

+        December 21st:
+Practice the same algorithms as yesterday, maybe in late afternoon get back on leetcode I think I can start doing array quesitons on leetcode.
+At least 1 and I will be happy !
+Did question 35, that was simple.
+Goal is to complete one tomorrow as well.
+Bubble sort today, tomorrow Quicksort is my goal too.